oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

                        (optional)
   --------------------------------------------------------------------------------------------------------------------------------------------------------

-[Table 42: PINGREQ packet]{.underline}

-As with MQTT, the PINGREQ packet is an "are you alive" packet that is sent from or received by a connected client.
+[T]{.underline}he PINGREQ packet is an "are you alive" packet that is sent from or received by a connected client.

 #### 3.1.21.1 Length & Packet Type